Included in the 572 hours of day school and 260 hours of night school Plumbing Apprenticeship training:

 - Prove you have a valid driver's license

-- Take the Accuplacer entrance assessment test which will consist of the following sections: Reading, Arithmetic, and Algebra.
-The applicant must have an 11th grade level score in Reading, Arithmetic, and Algebra.
+- Take the TABE Survey entrance assessment test which will consist of the following sections: Math, Math Computation, and Reading.
+The applicant must have an 11th grade level score in all sections.
 Please call 608.822.2313 or 800.362.3322 ext.
-2313 to schedule an appointment for testing which is located in the Karen Knox Learning Center, Room 314D.
+2313 to schedule an appointment for testing which is located in the Knox Learning Center, Room 314D.
+ACT scores within the past five years of the test date can be used in lieu of the TABE Survey (minimum ACT standards of 15 in Math and 16 in Reading required)

 - Complete Employer Application